Working with North Lincolnshire Council on their first discovery project

 What did we both learn?

 After the discovery ended, there were lots of things that both dxw and North Lincolnshire Council felt we would do differently next time.
 Having more time to get familiar with online tools is always a good idea especially with remote working.
-It’s also helpful to clearly define who should have responsibility for the various activities.

 Working with North Lincolnshire Council has been enlightening and valuable for both of us and we’ll blog again soon about how they found working on their first agile project.